Vyral/base-template/_posts/2018-06-20-listen-to-this-incredible-client-success-story.md

 There were about 30 showings on his home in the first day and there were five offers.
 Bill's home ended up selling for $15,000 over his asking price.
 He says it was a good feeling to have a reward for the work that he put into preparing the home for sale.

-His advice for a first-time home seller is to go with a team that can get the job done.
-And, since houses sell quick in the area, make sure that you have someone that can handle the local area and help you prepare so you can get a better result.
+His advice for any first-time home seller is to go with a team that can get the job done.
+And, since houses sell quickly in the area, make sure that you have someone that can handle the local area and help you prepare so you can get a better result.

 If you are interested in speaking with me to help you have a success story like Bill's, please feel free to call or email me any time.
 I look forward to speaking with you soon.